-We have big plans at Buffer to build a social media tool that is as ubiquitous for social marketers as Google Analytics is to website owners.
-It’s a big, hairy, audacious goal!
+We have big plans at Buffer to build a social media tool that is as ubiquitous for social marketers as Google Analytics is for website owners.
+It’s a big, scary, audacious goal!
 How do we even begin to set objectives and work toward something like that?

-We also have big marketing plans to ship major projects (courses!), explore new channels (Snapchat!), and not spend all day in Slack (single-tasking!).
+We also have big marketing plans to ship major projects (courses!), explore new channels (TikTok!), and not spend all day in Slack (single-tasking!).

-It’s tough to align our goals and stay on track.
+It’s tough to align our goals and stay on track with project management.
 How do we prioritize when every goal is so exciting and, well, so big?

 Does this sound familiar?
-Imagine having a way to reach the objectives you set (no matter how large), and stay on track all the way there.
+Imagine having a way to reach the objectives you set (no matter how large), and stay on track throughout the entire journey.
 That's what we wanted to do.

 Our solution is to focus on OKRs, a rigorous method of goal-setting and progress-tracking by using objectives and key results that we’ve found to have a great impact on our focus, excitement, and results.